-The American Association of Swine Veterinarians (AASV) honored five members for their contributions to the association and the swine industry at the association’s annual meeting March 4 in San Diego, CA.
+The American Association of Swine Veterinarians honored five members for their contributions to the association and the swine industry at the association’s annual meeting March 4 in San Diego, Calif.

-Brad Thacker, DVM, received the AASV’s Technical Services/Allied Industry Veterinarian of the Year award.
+Brad Thackerreceived the AASV’s Technical Services/Allied Industry Veterinarian of the Year award.
 Established in 2008, the award recognizes swine industry veterinarians who have demonstrated an unusual degree of proficiency and effectiveness in delivery of veterinary service to their companies and their clients as well as given tirelessly in service to the AASV and the swine industry.

 Jeff Zimmerman, DVM, received the AASV’s Howard Dunne Memorial award.
 He is currently professor of disease ecology in the Department of Veterinary Diagnostic and Production Animal Medicine, at the Iowa State College of Veterinary Medicine.